Holiday debt hangovers are real but there is a simple way to avoid them

 As an employee at a retailer, she even pitched them to customers.

-“Not one point did I mention to them about an interest rate,” Johnson said.

-She told Channel 2 Action News that she focused on the up front 20% savings.
+“Not one point did I mention to them about an interest rate,” Johnson told Boston 25 she focused on the upfront 20% savings.

 “They didn’t care if they’re getting charged 29% on $25,” Johnson said.